Tristor/tristor.ro/content/post/trip-prep-7days.md

 Bags have been packed initially, but I am going to have to figure some things out.
 My carry-on #2 is about 1.7 pounds over weight, and my checked baggage is 8 pounds over weight.
 I can probably chance it with the carry-on bag, but the checked bag I'm definitely going to have to trim down.
 I'm thinking I'll have to ditch my cowboy boots and long socks, and a few pairs of jeans, plus some of the nice-to-haves to make it fit.
 Not the end of the world, but regretful since I was hoping I could get the boots on the trip.

+###### Updated #2

+I ditched 2 undershirts, 1 long-sleeve shirt, 1 golf shirt, 2 pairs of jeans, some of my toiletries, all the boot-length socks, and my cowboy boots.
+I'll now be wearing the XR Mission shoes so I only had to pack one pair in the suitcase.
+This got me from 58 pounds to 48.7 pounds for my checked bag.
+I'll have to buy some toiletries when I get to Prague, but otherwise it should be fine.
+When I repacked I also worked on balancing the weight in the bag a little better as well, which may have had an effect when weighing using the hand-held luggage scale.
+I won't be cutting any weight on my carry-on for the trip to Prague, but may do so before I board the bus.

 ##### To-Do List

 * Get my Hepatitis B vaccine booster (30 day out dose, now late because of illness)